TotallyAndre/beenz-sim/README.md

-Beenz sim is in a sense, like cookie clicker.
+Beenz simulator is in a sense, like cookie clicker.
 You create beenz, sacrifice them, and use them for glorious upgrades.

 -- this project was made for a web design class --